PYEXPO25/T080_TECHTRAILBLAZERS/README.md

 ## Problem Statement

 Problem Statement ID – PY036
+Problem Statement ID – PY036

+An intent to expediate the investigation for any crime scene or to take preventive action to neutralize an intended antisocial activity (information received through intel), we wish to implement an extended application of Facial Recognition System(FRS).Real Time validation of individuals with crime history,Movement Tracking of Suspects,Identification of People loitering in Unauthorized area,Smart Police Deployment.
 An intent to expediate the investigation for any crime scene or to take preventive action to neutralize an intended antisocial activity (information received through intel), we wish to implement an extended application of Facial Recognition System(FRS).Real Time validation of individuals with crime history,Movement Tracking of Suspects,Identification of People loitering in Unauthorized area,Smart Police Deployment.
 ---